Coffee Shops & Snack Bars NAICS 722515

 - The coffee shop and snack bar industry comprises about 59,857 companies that operate nearly 78,856 locations, employ about 948,700 workers and generate about $64 billion annually.

 - The industry is concentrated at the top and fragmented at the bottom.
-The top four firms account for 31% of industry sales; the top 50 firms account for 37% of sales.
+The top four firms account for about a third of industry sales; the top 50 firms account for 39% of sales.

 - Large companies include Starbucks, Dunkin' Brands (Dunkin' Donuts, Baskin Robbins), Restaurant Brands International’s Tim Hortons, and Krispy Kreme Doughnuts.
 Some large chains have significant international operations.